suchimitha/just-the-docs/index.md

 BreadwinnerAPI - Class This is a global Class where RequestObject and ResponseObject are present.
 So you can access these Classes from BreadwinnerAPI Class.

+### Signature
+global static bw_xero_api01.BreadwinnerAPI.Response call(‘Action’,bw_xero_api01.BreadwinnerAPI.Request request)

 ## Methods
 Call - call(String action, RequestObject request) This is a global method present in BreadwinnerAPI’s class.
 It takes two parameters.
-### 1. Action: Used to define the type of action that needs to be performed.
+1. <b>Action</b>: Used to define the type of action that needs to be performed.
-E.g.: createCustomer, createInvoice,…
+E.g : createCustomer, createInvoice,…
-### 2. Request: An instance of RequestObject is accepted.
+2. <b>Request</b>: An instance of RequestObject is accepted.

-### Signature
-global static bw_xero_api01.BreadwinnerAPI.Response call(‘Action’,bw_xero_api01.BreadwinnerAPI.Request request)
+E.g :  bw_xero_api01.BreadwinnerAPI.RequestObject req = new bw_xero_api01.BreadwinnerAPI.RequestObject();

 ### BreadwinnerAPI inner classes
 <ul>